-Safe You (Strengthening the Anti-doping Fight in Fitness and Exercise in Youth), a research project conducted by institutions in five countries – including Kingston University – has found that the consumption of PAES among 16–25 year-olds is both widespread and increasing.
+Safe You (Strengthening the Anti-doping Fight in Fitness and Exercise in Youth) is a research project conducted across five countries by institutions including Kingston University.
+It has found the consumption of PAES among 16–25 year-olds is both widespread and increasing.

 This is a worrying trend.
 Evidence suggests that while some PAES have a legitimate place in performance enhancement, their intake is not risk free.
 Licensed and unregulated nutritional supplements can have adverse effects, whether from contamination or inappropriate use.
-People accustomed to enhancing performance by means of legitimate PAES may also move on to other, more dangerous drugs, which may contain unknown substances, aren't licensed for human consumption or are illegal.
+People accustomed to enhancing their performance by means of legitimate PAES may also move on to other, more dangerous drugs.
+These may contain unknown substances, may not be licensed for human consumption or may be illegal.

 "Our research clearly demonstrates an incredible variety of use patterns, motives and attitudes toward performance- and image-enhancing substances," says Professor Andrea Petróczi, Professor of Public Health at Kingston University and the UK academic lead of the Safe You project.

-The project is a unique initiative that addresses the gap between competition focused, "moralised" anti-doping regulations aimed at elite athletes, and drug prevention/harm reduction measures that generally do not include PAES.
+The project is a unique initiative.
+It addresses the gap between competition focused, "moralised" anti-doping regulations aimed at elite athletes, and drug prevention/harm reduction measures that generally do not include PAES.

 Results from the first phase of research identified three 'at-risk' groups: